 An interactive workshop designed for payroll professionals who want to build their written, verbal and non-verbal communication skills.
 Explore the key elements of the communication process, enhance your writing, develop active listening skills, communicate with influence and delegate for greater results.

 You asked, we listened!

-This new, highly interactive workshop is designed for payroll professionals to build their written, verbal and non-verbal communication skills.
+Communication for the Payroll Professional is a highly interactive workshop is designed for payroll professionals to build their written, verbal and non-verbal communication skills.
 The Canadian Payroll Association, in cooperation with MaxPeople, is offering this seminar based on member feedback and ongoing market research which tells us that communication is a fundamental requirement for every payroll position at every level.

 This workshop-style seminar provides in-depth coaching using payroll-specific scenarios and content to enhance your communications skills, enabling you to add value to your organization.

 What did attendees have to say about it?

 |“Excellent seminar all- around!
 The payroll content was very interesting and applicable and the speaker was extremely engaging!”

 ||“I really learned a lot during this seminar.
 It taught me to speak with confidence, become a better listener, and gave me tools that I can apply in my day-to-day life.”

 Understand the key elements of the communication process, enhance your writing skills, develop active listening skills, communicate with influence and delegate for results.
 Participants will develop a tangible action plan to hone their new skills and "make-it-stick" back at work.
 Take home materials include exercises, sample employee memos, payroll glossary terms, and a Communication for the Payroll Professional learning materials binder

 - Introduction to Communication